insidewhy/tabdrop/README.markdown

 ## Usage

-The same as ":tab drop file"
+The same as ":tab drop file" but works in terminal vim.
 ```
 :TabDrop file
 ```

-Like ":tab drop file" but move the tab before the current tab after it is selected when it already exists.
+Like ":tab drop file" but when the file is already open in a tab then move it before the current tab before selecting it.
 ```
 :TabDropHere file
 ```